 - IMPORTANT!
 Don't leave out the salt or the beans will taste quite flat.
 Start with 1 teaspoon of salt and add more to taste.

-- Adjust the salt and add more ghee if you like.
+- Adjust the salt and add more ghee or coconut oil if you like.